Boost your income; gain more financial freedom; do the things you want

 We work this out by multiplying the bonus wagering amount (£100) by the casino edge percentage (0.05).

 = £100 wagering x 0.05 casino edge = an expected £5 loss from the £10 bonus.

-What would happen to the EV if the £10 bonus had had to be wagered twenty times though instead of ten?
+But, what would happen to the EV if the £10 bonus had had to be wagered twenty times though, instead of ten?

-A £10 casino bonus with x20 wagering means the bonus needs £200 of wagering (20 x £10 bonus) before any winnings can we withdrawn.
+A £10 casino bonus with x20 wagering means the bonus needs £200 of wagering (20 x £10 bonus) before any winnings can be withdrawn.

-The expected loss from the casino bonus would therefore be worked out by:
+The expected loss from the casino bonus would therefore be worked out like this:

 = £200 wagering x 0.05 casino edge = an expected £10 loss from the £10 bonus.

 This means the bonus expected value is zero.

 In other words, you are expected to make nothing from this bonus.